Why disciplined execution is key to success

 #3 Hunt out the marginal gains

 One of the key benefits of being disciplined in execution is achieving marginal gains.
-Each time you execute and deliver on something, these small wins, which when multiplied together, benefit from their compound effect.
+Each time you execute and deliver on something, these small wins, when multiplied together, benefit from their compound effect.

 #1 A Vision / Purpose to infuse work with purpose and meaning